Brøndby IF: Thomas Frank and "Oscar-gate" (2013–2016)

-Brøndby fans at Parken Stadium ahead of their Danish Cup win over Silkeborg IF in 2018.
+Brøndby fans at Parken Stadium ahead of their Danish Cup win over Silkeborg in 2018.

 In May 2013, the club was again close to bankruptcy, but was taken over and saved by a small group of investors led by Ole Abildgaard and Aldo Pedersen.
 On 10 April 2014, the new main investor, Jan Bech Andersen, took over as chairman and replaced the board with his own team.
 On 14 July 2014, the club announced they had signed a one-year contract with Danish betting company Bet25 as their main sponsor, with the option to extend the contract for an additional two years.
 The deal was said to be worth "a significant amount in the million Danish kroner range".
 The deal includes a strategic partnership between Brøndby and Bet25.
 As part of the contract, Danish telecommunications company TDC A/S (which owns 51% of Bet25), installed Wi-Fi in Brøndby Stadion in December 2014.
 On 15 January 2015, it was announced Brøndby and Bet25 extended their contract until summer 2017.

-In 2016, Thomas Frank announced his resignation as Brøndby IF manager after chairman Jan Bech Andersen had discredited him on an online chat-forum under the name of "Oscar", the case being referred to as "Oscar-gate" by the media.
+In 2016, Thomas Frank announced his resignation as Brøndby manager after chairman Jan Bech Andersen had discredited him on an online chat-forum under the name of "Oscar", the case being referred to as "Oscar-gate" by the media.
 Bech Andersen stepped down as chairman after the incident but continued as board member.